wechaty/jekyll/jekyll/_posts/2024-02-05-devfest-silicon-valley-google-developer-group-tensorflow-js.md

 In this [workshop](https://gdg.community.dev/events/details/google-gdg-silicon-valley-presents-workshop-build-a-hello-world-program-in-the-browser-with-tensorflowjs/), you will learn how to use TensorFlow.js to build a simple "Hello World" program.
 You will learn about the basic concepts of TensorFlow.js, such as tensors, layers, and models.
 You will also learn how to train and run a model in the browser.

-## Agenda
+## About Devfest Silicon Valley 2023: AI Edition

 ![Banner - DevFest Silicon Valley 2023](/assets/2024/02-devfest-silicon-valley-google-developer-group-tensorflow-js/devfest-2023-sv-banner.webp)
 ![Agenda - DevFest Silicon Valley 2023](/assets/2024/02-devfest-silicon-valley-google-developer-group-tensorflow-js/agenda-devfest-gdg-sv-2023.webp)

-Devfest Silicon Valley 2023 : AI Edition

 - When: Thursday, November 16, 2023, 9:00 AM – 6:00 PM PST
 - Where: Google Event Center (MP7), 1160 Bordeaux Drive, Sunnyvale, 94089